AdaCore/gnatstudio/docs/users_guide/main_window.rst

 toolbar.
 Delete a variable by clicking on the :guilabel:`-` button.

-Each of these changes impacts the actual project file (:file:`.gpr`), so you might not want to make them if you wrote the project file manually since the impact can be significant.
+Each of these changes impacts the actual project file (:file:`.gpr`), so you might not want to make them if you wrote the project file manually since the impact can be significant.

 .. index:: build; build modes